 EXTERIOR AND INTERIOR CARE

 Your wooden tub actually requires very little maintenance.
 After some time the wood takes on a natural colour, without affecting the quality of the tub or the lasting qualities of the wood.
 A wooden tub which is always outside will change colour over the years, it will become grayer.
 Many people consider this a natural colour.
-A tarpaulin PVC cover is the best protection against aging and color change.
+A tarpaulin PVC cover is the best protection against ageing and colour change.

 You can oil ant paint the exterior of your hot tub.
 Oiling the wood will protect the natural colour.
 Paint will increase durability of the wood and you can apply any colour you like.